Bullpen Rumors: Hand, Reed, Wilson, Britton, Givens, Kintzler

-The Padres have lowered their asking price for lefty Brad Hand and are no longer seeking top tier prospects, reports ESPN’s Jerry Crasnick (Twitter links).
-However, Crasnick adds that most of the offers received thus far have included players with “limited ceilings” — prospects ranked in the 15 to 20 range within their respective organizations.
+The Padres’ asking price for lefty Brad Hand remain a key factor to watch over the next 24 hours.
+ESPN’s Jerry Crasnick (Twitter links) had suggested the ask was dropping, but later cited executives from other teams that indicated San Diego has not moved.
+Regardless of what the Friars are seeking, Crasnick says that most of the offers received thus far have included players with “limited ceilings” — prospects ranked in the 15 to 20 range within their respective organizations.
 The Padres’ front office hasn’t deemed any of those offers worth considering, and Crasnick notes that chairman Ron Fowler’s comments about being willing to hold onto Hand into the offseason weren’t posturing.

 More on the market for relievers…